uikit/uikit-site/docs/pages/javascript.md

 ### Globally

 Component options can be changed globally by extending a component.
+It will affect newly created instances only.

 ```js
 UIkit.mixin({